Francisco González (footballer, born 1988): Club career

 González joined Toluca's youth in 2001, staying until 2012 whilst featuring for various sides of the club in the Mexican football league system.
 He first appeared for Toluca Premier in the third tier at the age of fifteen.
-From 2006, he played for their first-team in the Primera División, featuring in a defeat to San Luis on 13 September 2006.
+Since 2006, he has played for their first team in the Primera División, featuring in a defeat to San Luis on 13 September 2006.
 Across the 2006–07 campaign, González participated in five fixtures for Toluca.
 Also in that season, González featured for their reserves, Atlético Mexiquense of Primera División A, making his debut on 21 October 2006 against Real Colima.
-He scored versus Veracruz in September 2008.
+He scored against Veracruz in September 2008.

-In total, he scored one goal in thirty-eight appearances for Atlético Mexiquense, which were spread across three years.
+In total, he scored one goal in thirty-eight appearances for Atlético Mexiquense, over three years.
 González departed the club on loan in 2010 to play for Altamira.
 Ten appearances followed in Liga de Ascenso.
-2012 saw the midfielder leave permanently, subsequently joining Potros UAEM.
-He scored on both his first and final appearance for Potros UAEM, namely against Atlas B and Cruz Azul Jasso.
+In 2012, the midfielder left permanently and subsequently joined Potros UAEM.
+He scored in both his first and final appearances for Potros UAEM, against Atlas B and Cruz Azul Jasso.
 In 2016, González moved to the United States for a trial with Major Arena Soccer League side Chicago Mustangs; subsequently signing a contract with Armando Gamboa's indoor soccer team.